 If you’ve come to this website you’re undoubtedly already aware of many of the reasons to caption your video.
 You may be captioning for ADA, AODA or Section 508 compliance, or you may have one or more deaf students who have requested closed captions.
 We have assembled information about the main accessibility regulations related to video here.
 However, if you need more reasons (perhaps to justify the cost to your budget committee), read on.
-There are many significant “hidden benefits” of closed captioning that all organizations that produce video should be aware of.
+There are many significant “hidden” closed captioning benefits that all organizations that produce video should be aware of.

 Here are a few of the extraordinary benefits of closed captioning: